-If you are thinking about launching a book, then understanding how to reach your audience is incredibly important.
+If you are thinking about marketing your book, then understanding how to reach your audience is incredibly important.

 Today, I talk with bestselling co-author of the Emotion and Setting Thesaurus, Angela Ackerman.
 Angela shares tips on how they have attracted readers to their website – writershelpingwriters.net – as well as their bestselling Thesaurus books.
 You can connect with Angela and learn more tips from her on Twitter or Facebook.